Fair Commodity Taxation: Comparing Allocations

 With this notation, we can state the second lemma, which characterizes second order stochastic dominance in terms of cumulative information rents.

 \begin{lemma} $F \circ I(\cdot; q) \succsim_{SOSD} F \circ I(\cdot; q')$ if and only if $H_q(p) \geq H_{q'}(p)$ for all $p \in [0, 1]$. \end{lemma}

-The idea behind the proof is to rewrite the SOSD order as an inequality based on the convex conjugates of the cumulative information rents, which follow by an integration by parts argument.
-We defer the formal computation to the appendix.
+We note this result is known,\footnote{We thank Kai Hao Yang for pointing us to this reference and result therein.} and is recorded (albeit with significantly distinct notation) in \cite{shaked2007stochastic}, Theorem 4.A.3 (albeit with an incomplete proof).
+For completeness of the exposition, we give a formal proof in the appendix.
+The key idea is to rewrite the SOSD order as an inequality based on the convex conjugates of the cumulative information rents, which follow by an integration by parts argument.

 We can now proceed to the final step.
 Let $\tilde q(k)$ be the distribution over thresholds induced by an allocation rule $q$.
 Note the mapping $q \to \tilde q$ is affine.
-Moreover note $\tilde q$ is a distribution over threshold mechanisms, since all (and only) increasing allocations $q$ can possibly be implemented by some subsidy policy.
+Moreover note $\tilde q$ is indeed a distribution over threshold mechanisms, since all (and only) increasing allocations can possibly be implemented by some subsidy policy, so we can decompose $\tilde q$ into a mixture of its extreme points.
 We can thus write cumulative information rents up until percentile $p$ as

 By Lemma \ref{l: char of SOSD by cum info rents}, we know that $q$ is undominated if and only if $H_q(p)$ is pointwise undominated by any other $H_{q'}(p)$.
 This is equivalent to requiring that